 Goji berries are good for you

 If you’re looking for a new nutritious food to add to your diet, goji berries may be a good source.
 Packed with a high vitamins and minerals, and a dense protein value, they may help increase your overall well-being.
 Plus they can provide a welcome change from the other fruits or berries that you regularly eat.

 Research suggests that goji berries can help you feel better and boost your health.
 Their health benefits seem to be particularly helpful for older adults.
 But claims about their ability to reduce arthritis pain and their anti-cancer effects need more clinical evidence.

 Goji berries are more expensive than other fruits.
-If they are cost prohibitive to you, the NHS recommends wheatgrass, and green tea for their health benefits.
+If they cost prohibitive to you, the NHS recommends wheatgrass and green tea for their health benefits.
 Always talk to your doctor before trying a supplement.
-Goji berries may lower your blood sugar even more, if you already have low blood sugar.
+Goji berries may lower your blood sugar even more if you already have low blood sugar.

 Blueberries are sweet, nutritious and wildly popular.

-Often labelled a "superfood," they are low in calories and incredibly good for you.
+Often labeled a "superfood," they are low in calories and incredibly good for you.

 They are so tasty and convenient that many people consider them to be their favorite fruit.